MartinHjelm/lmnn/README.md

 # lmnn
-A fast Python implementation of the  Large Margin Nearest Neighbor (LMNN) algorithm and it's next door neighbor the Large Margin Component Analysis (LMCA))
+A fast Python implementation of the Large Margin Nearest Neighbor (LMNN) algorithm and it's next door neighbor the Large Margin Component Analysis (LMCA)).
+The implementation uses a dictionary to cache heavily used matrix products speeding up computations significantly.
+In addition, there's a number of implemented regularization functions acting on the transform matrix L such as the l1/l2 norm.